If you’ve ever been to a carnival or circus, then you know there are endless possibilities for amazement.

 According to Google research, there are different paths that are easily seen across different countries.

-In addition to this, and if your visitors are able to be tracked across devices, then you can see additional device attribution reports inside your AdWords account.
+In addition to this, and if your visitors are able to be tracked across devices, then you can see additional device attribution reports inside your Google Ads account.

-- Devices – See how often visitors use different devices when it comes to your AdWords campaigns.
+- Devices: See how often visitors use different devices when it comes to your Google Ads campaigns.

 Your Attribution Options